 - (a) Transportation allowance, whether in full or partial amounts, shall not be granted to officials who are assigned or actually using government motor transportation.
-Officials who are assigned government motor transportation, but are not able to use said vehicle for justifiable reason, as determined by the DBW, may be granted transportation allowance during the said period; - (b) Representation and transportation allowances of local government officials who are of equivalent rank to the foregoing officials, as determined by the DBN, shall be at the same percentages as the salary rates authorized under R.A.
+Officials who are assigned government motor transportation, but are not able to use said vehicle for justifiable reason, as determined by the DBM, may be granted transportation allowance during the said period; - (b) Representation and transportation allowances of local government officials who are of equivalent rank to the foregoing officials, as determined by the DBM, shall be at the same percentages as the salary rates authorized under R.A.
 No. 6758, as amended, and subject to the Personnel Services limitations under Section 325 (a) of R.A.
 No. 7160; and - (c) No amount of representation or transportation allowances, whether commutable or reimbursable, which exceed the rates authorized under this section may be granted to the foregoing officials.
-Previous administrative authorizations inconsistent with the rates and conditions specified herein shall no longer be valid and payment shall not be allowed.
+Previous administrative authorizations inconsistent with the rates and conditions specified herein shall no longer be valid and payment shall not be allowed. - Sec.
+55. Official Vehicles and Transport.
+Government motor transportation may be used by the following officials with costs chargeable to the appropriations authorized for their respective offices: - (a) The President of the Philippines; - (b) The Vice-President: - (c) The President of the Senate; - (d) The Speaker of the House of Representatives; - (e) The Chief Justice and Associate Justices of the Supreme Court; - (f) The Presiding Justices of the Court of Appeals, Court of Tax Appeals, and the Sandiganbayan; - (g) The Department Secretaries, Undersecretaries, Assistant Secretaries and officials of equivalent rank; - (h) Ambassadors, Ministers Plenipotentiary and Consuls in charge of consulates, in their respective stations abroad; - (i) The Chief of Staff, the Vice-Chief of Staff, and the Commanding Generals of the Major Services of the AFP; - (j) Heads of Constitutional Commissions and the Ombudsman; - (k) Bureau Directors, Department Regional Directors and Bureau Regional Directors; and - (1) Those who may be specifically authorized by the President of the Philippines, with respect to the Executive, the Senate President, with respect to the Senate, the Speaker, with respect to the House of Representatives, and the Chief Justice, in the case of the Judiciary.

 Sec.
-60. Official Vehicles and Transport.
-Government motor transportation may be used by the following officials with costs chargeable to the appropriations authorized for their respective offices:

-- (a) The President of the Philippines;

-- (b) The Vice-President;

-- (c) The President of the Senate;

-- (d) The Speaker of the House of Representatives;

-- (e) The Chief Justice and Associate Justices of the Supreme Court;

-- (f) The Presiding Justices of the Court of Appeals, Court of Tax Appeals, and the Sandiganbayan; - (g) The Department Secretaries, Undersecretaries, Assistant Secretaries and officials of equivalent rank; - (h) Ambassadors, Winisters Plenipotentiary and Consuls in charge of consulates, in their respective stations abroad; - (i) The Chief of Staff, the Vice-Chief of Staff, and the Commanding Generals of the Najor Services of the AFP; - (j) Heads of Constitutional Commissions and the Ombudsman; - (k) Bureau Directors, Department Regional Directors and Bureau Regional Directors; and - (1) Those who may be specifically authorized by the President of the Philippines, with respect to the Executive, the Senate President, with respect to the Senate, the Speaker, with respect to the House of Representatives, and the Chief Justice, in the case of the Judiciary.

-Sec.
-61. Quarters Privileges.
+56. Quarters Privileges.
 Officials who are transferred from one station to another by virtue of agency policies on reshuffling or rotation of personnel and do not own houses or rooms therein, shall be provided free quarters within their office premises.

-Where there is not enough space to be used as quarters, the agency may rent buildings or rooms which shall serve as quarters for said officials, subject to the rules as may be prescribed by the DBW.
+Where there is not enough space to be used as quarters, the agency may rent buildings or rooms which shall serve as quarters for said officials.
 For those who opt for more expensive quarters other than those rented by their agencies, such preferred quarters may be secured provided that the difference in amount between the one preferred by the officials and that rented by their respective agencies shall be paid by the concerned officials.

-Government personnel who are not entitled to quarters privileges but are allowed to use government quarters shall be charged the corresponding cost of rentals subject to guidelines as may be issued by the DBM.
+Government personnel who are not entitled to quarters privileges but are allowed to use government quarters shall be charged the corresponding cost of rentals subject to guidelines as may be issued by the DBW.

 Sec.
-62. Year-End Bonus and Cash Gift.
-The year-end bonus equivalent to one (1) month basic salary and additional cash gift of Five Thousand Pesos (P5,000) provided under R.A.
-No. 6686, as amended by R.A.
-No. 8441, shall be granted to all National Government personnel, whether under regular, temporary, casual or contractual status, on full-time or part-time basis, subject to the following:
+57. Mid-year Bonus.
+The Mid-year bonus equivalent to one (1) month basic salary, shall be granted to all National Government personnel, whether under regular, temporary, casual or contractual status, on full-time or part-time basis, subject to the following: